-The goal of Project Amber is to explore and incubate smaller, productivity-oriented Java language features that have been accepted as candidate JEPs under the OpenJDK JEP process.
+The goal of Project Amber is to explore and incubate smaller, productivity-oriented Java language features that have been accepted as candidate JEPs in the OpenJDK JEP Process.
 This Project is sponsored by the Compiler Group.

 The goal of this Project is to provide a venue to explore improvements to the overall handling of annotations within the javac compilation pipeline.
 The Project will be entirely focused on improving the implementation of the existing language and API specification and is not intended as a venue to change or enhance these specifications.